ophwug/docs/README.md

 Datasheet: https://www.lcsc.com/datasheet/C207642.pdf

+Unfortunately, it does not seem there has been a sucessful repair with this case yet.
+If you have success, please report it here.

 **Vendors**:

 * Just search for SY8368AQQC on your favorite electronics part vendor.
 The last 3 letters are just a date code and will vary.